 Here’s how to import the above chart of accounts template.
 All of the accounts discussed in this article can be imported into Xero automatically using Bnbtally’s setup tools.
 Here’s how to access this utility…

-With Bnbtally, you’re able to track every penny from Airbnb in great detail.
+With Tallybreeze (formerly Bnbtally), you’re able to track every penny from Airbnb in great detail.
 This is important since you need to justify to the owner precisely how you came to the amounts you have billed them.
 In this section, we’ll discuss the automation presets for the Airbnb Co-Host business model.

-In Bnbtally, you’ll first need to connect your Airbnb and Xero accounts, once this is complete, you can set specific accounting rules for each listing.
-Then, when a reservation is received from Airbnb, Bnbtally can create an invoice automatically in Xero with precise allocations set for co-host commissions, cleaning fees and any other allocation needed.
+In Tallybreeze, you’ll first need to connect your Airbnb and Xero accounts, once this is complete, you can set specific accounting rules for each listing.
+Then, when a reservation is received from Airbnb, Tallybreeze can create an invoice automatically in Xero with precise allocations set for co-host commissions, cleaning fees and any other allocation needed.

-To get started quickly, Bnbtally provides a free chart of account template and preset for Airbnb Co-Hosts.
+To get started quickly, Tallybreeze (formerly Bnbtally) provides a free chart of account template and preset for Airbnb Co-Hosts.
 When selecting your listing, you can select to preload the Airbnb Co-Host preset.
 Here’s an example:

 Explanation of Preset Lines